cyclone in india

 Conclusion

-Which part of India is more prone to cyclones?
+Which states of India is more affected by cyclones?

 States in India such as Andhra Pradesh, Odisha, Tamil Nadu, and West Bengal experience the highest frequency of cyclones.